The Dyer's Hand

 The Dyer's Hand and Other Essays is a collection of essays and lectures by W. H. Auden, published in 1962 in the US by Random House and in the UK the following year by Faber & Faber.

+Overview

 The book contains a selection of essays, reviews, and collections of aphorisms and notes written by Auden from the early 1950s to 1962.
 Many items were not previously published, but others appear in revised forms.
 Many of the essays are revised versions of Auden's lectures as Professor of Poetry at the University of Oxford from 1956 to 1961, including his inaugural lecture, "Making, Knowing and Judging".

+Dedicatee

 The book is dedicated to Auden's tutor at Oxford, Nevill Coghill.